casper-network/docs-archive/dapp/erc20/contract.md

     }
 }
 ```
-Take a look at the complete error list in [error.rs](https://github.com/CasperLabs/erc20/blob/master/logic/src/tests.rs) file.
+Take a look at the complete error list in [error.rs](https://github.com/CasperLabs/erc20/blob/master/logic/src/tests.rs) on GitHub.

 ## Input
-You already know that in CasperLabs arguments should be handled manually as presented in [Writing Rust Contracts on CasperLabs](../writing-rust-contracts).
+You already know that in CasperLabs methods should be handled manually (i.e. via dispatch) as presented in [Writing Rust Contracts on CasperLabs](../writing-rust-contracts).
 It's possible to come up with different strategies for arguments parsing that suit our needs.
-In this very example we'll follow 2 simple rules:
+In this case we'll follow two simple rules:
 1. Calls addressed to `erc20` contract has first argument a type of `String`, that is the name of function we want to call.
 2. Calls addressed to `proxy` contract has first argument a type of `Tuple(String, Hash)`, where `Hash` is the address of `erc20` token and `String` is method name.
 The `proxy` should call `erc20` contract at `Hash` using `String` as a function name and pass other arguments intact.

-Having those rules allows us to build universal (for `erc20` and `proxy`) argument handler.
-It's a good practice to separate argument parser from the rest of the code.
+Having those rules allows us to build a universal (for both `erc20` and `proxy`) argument handler.
+It's a good practice to separate the argument parser from the rest of the code.

 ```rust
 // contract/src/input_parser.rs